ItsTheBravo/Hangman/README.md

 ![Response](response.PNG)

 The module uses the gspread library to interact with the Google sheet.
 The player can also add new words to the document using the program.

+## User Goals

+The Hangman game aims to provide an entertaining and interactive word-guessing experience for players.
+The following are the main user goals:

+- **Entertainment**: Users expect to have an enjoyable and engaging gaming experience while playing Hangman.
+The game offers a classic word-guessing gameplay that keeps players entertained and immersed.

+- **Challenge**: Players seek a game that tests their vocabulary and deduction skills.
+Hangman presents them with hidden words to guess, challenging their ability to decipher the correct letters and solve the puzzle.

+- **Convenience**: Users appreciate the convenience of interacting with the game through player input.
+Hangman allows players to input their guesses and navigate the game using the menu and introductory prompts.

+- **Learning**: Many players enjoy games that enhance their knowledge or vocabulary.
+Hangman introduces players to various words from different categories, contributing to their learning experience while having fun.

+## Achieving User Goals

+The Hangman game achieves these user goals and more through the following features and design elements:

+- **Interactive Gameplay**: Hangman offers a basic yet engaging word-guessing gameplay experience.
+Players are prompted to enter their guesses, and the game displays the current state of the word being guessed, providing an interactive and dynamic gameplay environment.

+- **Word Display**: The game provides a display of the secret word, showing the correct letters guessed by the player.
+This feature allows players to track their progress and make more informed guesses as they uncover the hidden word.

+- **Word Source**: Hangman incorporates a functionality to retrieve words from a Google Spreadsheet.
+By accessing the spreadsheet, the game ensures a diverse and constantly updated set of words, offering players a wide range of options and challenges.

+- **Player Input and Spreadsheet Interaction**: The game allows players to input new words to be added to the Google Spreadsheet.
+This feature promotes player engagement and contribution to the game's word repository, fostering a sense of ownership and customization.

+- **Difficulty Levels**: Hangman offers different difficulty levels, including easy, medium, and hard.
+Players can choose the level that suits their skill and preference, allowing them to adjust the game's challenge and cater to different playing styles.

+- **Menu and Navigation**: The game features a menu that allows players to start the game, add new words, or exit the program.
+This menu-based navigation provides a straightforward and convenient way for players to interact with the game and access different functionalities.

+By addressing these user goals and incorporating the mentioned features, the Hangman game aims to deliver an entertaining, challenging, and educational gaming experience.

 ## Getting Started